The Great Plains IDeA-CTR BERD Core Presents:

 In recent years, his research has focused on machine learning and artificial intelligence.
 His research has been published in various top journals including JASA, JRSS, Biometrics, ACM, IEEE, JAMA, Annals of Internal Medicine,etc. He regularly teaches topics of machine learning and AI in large industry conferences, including a recent FDA workshop.
 He has served on the board of directors for statistics organizations, including program chairs and committee chairs for the ICSA, ENAR, and ASA Biopharmaceutical session.

-This half-day short course will provide an overview of statistical machine learning, and artificial intelligence techniques with applications to the precision medicine, in particular to deriving optimal individualized treatment strategies for personalized medicine.
+This half-day short course provides an overview of statistical machine learning, and artificial intelligence techniques with applications to the precision medicine, in particular, to deriving optimal individualized treatment strategies for personalized medicine.

 Afternoon Session: Applications of Deep Learning and Inverse-Reinforcement Learning to Precision Medicine

 Professor Kosorok received his PhD in Biostatistics from the University of Washington in 1991.
 He is an internationally known biostatistician and a prominent expert in data science, machine learning and precision medicine.
 He is a fellow of American Statistical Association, Institute of Mathematical Statistics, and American Association for the Advancement of Sciences.
 He has published more than 160 peer-reviewed journal articles with more than 50 appeared in the premier statistical journals such as Annals of Statistics, JASA, JRSS-B, Biometrikaand Biometrics.
 He has also written a major text on theoretical foundations in empirical processes and semiparametric inferences(Kosorok, 2008, Springer) as well as co-edited (with Erica E.M.
 Moodie, 2016, ASA-SIAM) a research monograph on dynamic treatment regimens and precision medicine.